 Office Hours:Tues: 11:30 am - 12:50 pm (or by appointment)

 Office Phone: 250-334-5000, Extension 4024

 Optional Textbook: I have decided not to have a required textbook in LIB 130.
-We will be using a concise basic introductory BBC web-site as one substitute.
-However, if you would like a printed volume for your own reference, I would recommend any of the following as possibilities:
+We will be using basic introductory materials from the Learn Religions web-site as one substitute.
+However, if you would like a textbook for your own reference, I would recommend either of the following as good options: